raspberrypilearning/xai-challenge-submit/en/step_2.md

 **4a.
 Choose a data set:**
 📌 **What's it about?**
-Just as athletes need training to get better, your model needs data for its training.
+Just as athletes need to train to get better, your model needs data for its training.
 📌 **What to do**:
 Search for cool data sets online at places like [kaggle](https://www.kaggle.com/){:target="_blank"}, find one that matches your mission, and upload it to your ML model for training.
 Or, make your own data set like you did in the previous stage!
 It's like choosing the right ingredients for a magic potion.